 Few practices have made as big an impact on cultural architecture over the course of the past quarter century as international firm Snøhetta.
 From the bustling streets of Alexandria, Egypt, to the snow-capped mountains surrounding Hjerkinn in its native Norway, the studio’s projects now span every typology and terrain imaginable.
 Famously founded above an Oslo beer hall in 1989, the studio’s adaptable approach to design and sensitivity toward context has resulted in a global reach that belies its modest origins.

-This year, Snøhetta is raising a glass to celebrate 25 years of projects and has marked the occasion with the release of a beautifully illustrated monograph that includes the fascinating stories behind 25 key works in the firm’s history.
-Packed with personal accounts of the design processes behind some of Snøhetta’s seminal projects, this document can be used to trace Snøhetta’s ascending line from a six-man band merging architecture and landscape design in Oslo to an international studio employing hundreds in New York, San Francisco, Singapore, and beyond.
+In 2015, Snøhetta raised a glass to celebrate 25 years of projects, marking the occasion with the release of a beautifully illustrated monograph that includes the fascinating stories behind 25 key works in the firm’s history.
+Packed with personal accounts of the design processes behind some of Snøhetta’s seminal projects, this document charts Snøhetta’s transformation from a six-man band in Oslo to an international studio employing hundreds in New York, San Francisco, Singapore, and beyond.